grivera64/Sensor-Generator-with-Max-Profit/README.md

 # Sensor-Generator-with-Max-Profit

 ---
-Sensor Network generator visualizer for CS2 Min-Cost Flow input for Max Profit.
+Sensor Network generator visualizer for CS2 Min-Cost Flow input for maximizing profit in data preservation.

 ## Table of Contents